AlexBulankou/ai-talk1/labinstructions.md

   3. Resource Group -> Create new: **backend**
   4. Location: **South Central US**

+6. Every Application Inisghts resource represent a micro-service in your solution.
+There may be different teams owning **frontend** and **backend** micro-services.
+Let's set up special permissions for **backend** component.

 ###Task 2.
 Set up permissions for backend service

 You may need to set up different levels of access for the microservice telemetry for different teams in your organization.
 This is how you can set permission for backend service.